-Update the fields as described in the following table:
+Fields in the Back Out Package dialog box are described in the following table:

 Field / Box Description Package Displays the package ID and title.
 If you invoked Back Out Package from a package folder, the package ID and title cannot be changed.
 If you invoked Back Out Package from an application folder or the "Packages" folder, the drop-down list displays all packages for the application that are eligible for back out.
 Select a package from the list.
 Site This field allows you to back out a package at another site.
 It is enabled for ChangeMan ZMF 6.1 and higher.
 Reasons Enter a reason for backing out the package.
 You must enter at least one character.
 Job card This field is enabled only when you are backing out a package at another site (if the local site is selected in the Site drop-down list, this field will be disabled).